 Vacation in Ceuta

 Ceuta is a multicultural city with beautiful corners, perfectly combining Arab and Spanish influences.
-Travelers choose the Spanish exclave for its rich history and beautiful landscape.
+Travelers choose the Spanish enclave for its rich history and beautiful landscape.
 Don’t miss the impressive view from the Mirador de la Punta Almina, where you can see the point where the Mediterranean Sea meets the Atlantic Ocean.
 Also, consider visiting the local market to try fresh vegetables and fish!

 Here are some of our favorite attractions in Ceuta: